-If you are looking to drastically change your ride of the Onewheel GT then height adjustment of your board might be something for you.
-This can either increase the clearance of the board to help with trails and curbs or lower it for a more smooth flow, see it as lowering the shocks on a car.
+If you are looking to drastically change your ride of the Onewheel GT then a height adjustment of your board might be something for you.
+This can either increase the clearance of the board to help with trails and curbs or lower it for a smoother flow, see it as lowering the shocks on a car.

 There are mainly two companies, Tech-Rails and Land-surf when it comes to height-adjustable accessories for the GT.
 Both will require you to disassemble the board.
 Before going over the different options let’s take a look at the benefits and drawbacks of modifying the height of your board.